Sidify Apple Music Converter

 Download and install Sidify Apple Music Converter on computer from the download button above, then launch it and iTunes will be automatically launched.

-Then you can click to add Apple Music songs to Sidify Apple Music Converter.
+Then you can click "Add" button to add Apple Music songs to Sidify Apple Music Converter.

 Step 2 Customize the Output Parameters.

 Click "OK" to finish adding Apple Music songs to Sidify, then you can click button to customize the parameters like output format, output path and output quality.
-Here you can choose the output format as MP3, AAC, WAV, FLAC and output quality up to the highest 320 Kbps.
+Here you can choose the output format as MP3, AAC, WAV, FLAC, AIFF and output quality up to the highest 320 Kbps.

 Step 3 Start Converting Apple Music Songs.

 After finishing all the settings, you can click "Convert" button to start converting Apple Music songs to the audio format you choose.
-After the conversion process completed, you can click button to find the converted Apple Music files.
+After the conversion process completed, you can click "Converted" tab in the left column to find the converted Apple Music files.

-Step 4 Snyc the Converted Apple Music from Computer to iPhone.
+Step 4 Sync the Converted Apple Music from Computer to iPhone.

 The converted Apple Music will be stored on your computer file folder, so you can add the converted music to iTunes and sync them to iPhone with the same Apple ID or USB cable.